AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 Around the year's midpoint, I was grinding out a few web development projects based on hours-long YouTube tutorials.
 The goal was to have some keystone projects to display on my resume and website to get my first job.
 It worked.

 The purpose behind these websites was to learn and display my skills — not any practical use case.
 They're rather silly in that way.
-On the other hand, I have an idea or two for "real" projects I aim to work on this year.

 - [Travel Mate](https://travel-mate-ad.netlify.app/)
 - [brand.](https://brand-ad.netlify.app/)